tendermint/spec/rfc/001-truncated-block-history.md

 * Only a minority of nodes can be state synced within the unbonding period, for light client verification and to serve block histories for catch-up.

 However, it is unclear if and how we should enforce this.
-It may not be possible to technically enforce all of these without knowing the state of the entire network, but it may also be unrealistic to expect this to be enforced entirely through social consensus.
+It may not be possible to technically enforce all of these without knowing the state of the entire network, but it may also be unrealistic to expect this to be enforced entirely through social coordination.
 This is especially unfortunate since the consequences of misconfiguration can be permanent chain-wide data loss.

 The main configuration options involved are:

-* Unbonding time (SDK): the duration in which validators can be economically punished for misbehavior.
+* Block retention (Tendermint): the number of recent blocks (heights) to retain.

 * Block time (Tendermint): the minimum duration between consecutive blocks.

-* Block retention (Tendermint): the number of recent blocks (heights) to retain.
+* Unbonding time (SDK): the duration in which validators can be economically punished for misbehavior.

 * Snapshot interval (SDK): the interval (in heights) between taking state sync snapshots.